pokai-huang0828/PlanItRight-project/Memos/Backend notes.md

 ## Project Management Methods

-Add a member to project (only if the user is owner), return 1 if success else null Add an owner to project (only if ther user is owner), return 1 if success else null Add a task to project: (task) => 1 if success else null Remove a task from project: (taskID) => 1 if success else null
+Add/Remove a member to project (only if the user is owner can use this function), return 1 if success else null if deleting a member, must also check if the user is in the owner list

+Add/Remove an owner to project (only if there user is owner), return 1 if success else null

+Add/Remove a task to project: (task) => 1 if success else null

 ## Task Schema